WARP-LAB/react-router-guard-dirty-state/README.md

 Example shows simple case where `SomeComponent` is is under `<Router>` tree (any level deep as `react-router` 4 works [this way](https://reacttraining.com/react-router/web/example/basic) now) and we can use this prop to set wether `<Prompt />` should run on route change.

-Note that receiving `guardDirtyIsActive` prop can be turned off if you do not use it, which saves React reconciliation cycles.
+Note that receiving `guardDirtyIsActive` prop can be turned off by passing `false` to HOC if you do not use it (you do not use routes, or use some form management package for React that already handles `dirty` in component-space), which saves React reconciliation cycles.

  ```jsx
  export default guardDirtySate(false)(SomeComponent);